Loading...

 11. Sending you marketing information

-We and other members of the Synpulse Network may use your information from time to time to inform you by letter, telephone, email and other electronic methods about products and services (including those of third parties) that may be of interest to you.
+We and other members of the Synpulse Group may use your information from time to time to inform you by letter, telephone, email and other electronic methods about products and services (including those of third parties, provided you have given your explicit consent where required by law) that may be of interest to you or where otherwise permitted under applicable marketing and data protection laws.

 12. Contact